StupidRepo/MCScanner/README.md

 # Warning
 ### **This program was made for educational purposes only, and is not meant to be used in malicious ways**.
-Do not DDos the IPs or do *anything* malicious with the IPs.
-The only thing you *SHOULD* do (and is the only thing you're allowed to do with the IPs) is connect to them.
+Do not DDOS the IPs or do *anything* malicious with the IPs.
+The only thing this program is supposed to be used for is finding random Minecraft servers and joining them!
 Oh, and **don't use this program for griefing**.
-Only deadbrains do that.
+Please.